Nationwide interested in buying RBS branches

 "There are clearly some enormous complexities there, otherwise that deal would have been done.
 We need to understand just what those issues are before we can be committal on the point," he said.

-Beale said Nationwide would have no problem funding the transaction if it chose to proceed with a bid.

-"If we were to do the RBS transaction, of all the things I'd be concerned about, funding wouldn't be one of them.
-If you look at the strength of our balance sheet, we've got one of the strongest solvency ratios in the industry," he said.

-Santander agreed to buy the RBS branches in August 2010 but technology and separation issues pushed back the original December 2011 completion date and the bank eventually concluded a deal could not be reached in a reasonable timeframe.
+Santander agreed to buy the branches and the business of 1.8 million customers in August 2010 but technology and separation issues pushed back the original December 2011 completion date and the bank eventually concluded that a deal could not be reached in a reasonable timeframe.

 Nationwide also said it had set aside a further 45 million pounds to compensate customers mis-sold loan insurance, joining rivals in stepping up provisions and taking its total compensation bill to 173 million pounds.